Domestic flights and flights to/from Keflavik:

 A light meal (usually a sandwich and fruit) will be served on flights to Keflavik.

-There will be no serving on shorter flights with helicopters.
+There are no inflight service on shorter flights with helicopters.

 Flights between Greenland and Denmark:

-Passengers on economy class will be served a brunch on flights out of Copenhagen and a hot meal on flights out of Kangerlussuaq and Narsarsuaq.
+Passengers in Economy Class will be served a cold brunch or lunch on flighsts out of Copenhagen and a cold lunch on flights ouut of Kangerlussuaq and Narsarsuaq with complimentary soft drinks, beer or wine.

-It is possible to request special meals, see the list of special meals below.
+It is possible to request special meals 30 hours prior departure.

 It is possible to request a child meal for infants: